tvntsr/status-go/CONTRIBUTING.md

 1. Pick an [issue](https://github.com/status-im/status-go/issues) to work on and drop a line there that you're working on that.
 2. Wait for approval from one of the core contributors.
 3. Fork the project and work right in the `develop` branch.
 4. Work on the issue and file a PR back into `develop`.
+Make sure the PR is assigned to yourself.
 5. Wait until your PR is [reviewed](https://hackmd.io/s/B1AenvFU-) by 2 core developers and merged.

 ## Code Style